Open-CMSIS-Pack/Zephyr-Alif/README.md

     - Set the `ZEPHYR_BASE` environment variable to `C:\...\sdk-alif\zephyr` in

     - Set the Windows path to the virtual environment, for example `C:\...\sdk-alif\.venv\Scripts`.
-Make sure that his path is used first.
+Make sure that this path is used first.

 - Restart the VS Code.